AlexisPuga/hook-webpack-plugin/README.md

 ```

 ## Usage
-Add something like the following to your config file, in the plugin section (*See the wiki for more details.*):
+Add something like the following to your config file, in the plugin section (*see the wiki for more details.*):
 ```js
 // webpack.config.js
 const HookWebpackPlugin = require('hook-webpack-plugin');